 Call for proposals

-2025 Arizona English Teachers Association Annual Conference
+2026 Arizona English Teachers Association Annual Conference

-September 19 and 20, 2025 | Chandler Gilbert Community College
+September 11 and 12, 2026 | Chandler Gilbert Community College

 Incorporate hands-on, experiential learning

-Center diverse voices and experiences
+Center diverse student voices and identities

-Demonstrate practical classroom strategies
+Demonstrate practical classroom strategies for literacy and storytelling

 Engage participants in active learning